 Frequently Asked Questions

-Guitar lessons are either 30 minutes or 60 minutes long.
+“A Guitar lesson can be either 30 minutes or 60 minutes long.”